barend-erasmus/install-apache-jena-fuseki/README.md

 `sudo chown -R root /opt`

-Create a directory for Apache Jena Fuseki and copy the extrated files to this directory.
+Create a directory for Apache Jena Fuseki and copy the extracted files to this directory.

 `sudo mkdir /opt/apache-jena-fuseki-3.5.0`